 Nebraska Arts Council

-While the SAA’s 2013-2015 Strategic Plan includes broad performance measurements for each goal, it does not include detailed work plans because it was designed to be flexible.
-Instead, the SAA sets its annual agenda through Council-approved “top ten” lists of projects (with staff assignments) and through related performance metrics, which the Council uses as the basis for its year-end evaluations.
+While the SAA’s 2017-2019 Strategic Plan includes broad performance measurements for each goal, it does not include detailed work plans because it was designed to be flexible.
+Instead, the SAA uses “top ten” project lists as annual agendas and benchmarks for year-end performance evaluations.

 New Hampshire State Council on the Arts